The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Train providers||Cross Country, London North Eastern Railway or First Transpennine Express|

-Trains from York to Edinburgh cover the 161 miles (259 km) long journey taking on average 2 h 27 min with our travel partners like Cross Country, London North Eastern Railway or First Transpennine Express.
+Trains from York to Edinburgh cover the 161 miles (259 km) long trip taking on average 2 h 26 min with our travel partners like Cross Country, London North Eastern Railway or First Transpennine Express.
 Normally, there are 25 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this journey for as low as £30, but the average price of train tickets is £34.
+While the average ticket price for this journey costs around £33, you can find the cheapest train ticket for as low as £29.
 Travellers depart most frequently from York and arrive in Edinburgh Waverley.

 CrossCountry from York to Edinburgh train information: